1,000+ Opportunities

 Discover CPRG training, tools and technical resources Contact Us About the Inflation Reduction Act Contact Us About the Inflation Reduction Act to ask a question, provide feedback, or report a problem.
 Last updated on November 26, 2025

-Based on current listing details, eligibility includes: Local governments in Colorado will be eligible for subawards from the state's EPA CPRG Implementation Grant.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local governments in Colorado will be eligible for subawards from the state's EPA CPRG Implementation Grant.
+Confirm the full requirements in the official notice before applying.